Cambodia

 Is Cambodia worth visiting?

-Although Cambodia is one one of the poorest countries compared to others in South East Asia, there is nothing like Cambodian hospitality and kindness and fell in love with the country on my first trip here.
+Despite being one of the poorest countries compared to others in South East Asia, there is nothing like Cambodian hospitality and kindness.
+I fell in love with the country on my first trip here.
 Cambodia is absolutely worth visiting.

 Cambodian currency and money